Power Control in Cell-Free Massive MIMO Networks for UAVs URLLC under the Finite Blocklength Regime: System Model

-where $w_u\sim \mathcal{CN}(0,\sigma_u^2)$ corresponds to the AWGN at user $u$ in the time slot of interest, and $\sigma_u^2$ represents the noise variance.
-We hereby reformulate equation (\ref{eq:eq-3_DL}) as in equation (\ref{eq:eq-4_DL}) where the desired signal term can be separated from the interference terms at user $u$.
+where $w_u\sim \mathcal{CN}(0,\sigma_u^2)$ corresponds to the AWGN at user $u$, and $\sigma_u^2$ represents the noise variance.
+We hereby reformulate equation (\ref{eq:eq-3_DL}) by switching the summations as in equation (\ref{eq:eq-4_DL}) where the desired signal term can be separated from the interference terms at user $u$.

 where the desired signal at user $u$ is expressed by the first term, the interference components are represented by the second term, and the AWGN is described by the third term.